-- 1 a structure plan that is no longer relevant because all the land that the structure plan applies to ceases to be in a future urban area - a provision of the territory plan that has become redundant because of the enactment of a law that applies in the Territory relocating an area-specific policy from a development code to a precinct code

-Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132).

-- (h) a variation to clarify the language in the territory plan if it does not change the substance of the plan; - (i) a variation to relocate a provision within the territory plan if the substance of the provision is not changed.
+- 1 a structure plan that is no longer relevant because all the land that the structure plan applies to ceases to be in a future urban area - 2 a provision of the territory plan that has become redundant because of the enactment of a law that applies in the Territory - Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (h) a variation to clarify the language in the territory plan if it does not change the substance of the plan; - (i) a variation to relocate a provision within the territory plan if the substance of the provision is not changed.